 ___ Did your Patrol follow a plan?

 Here's some material you can use to explain Patrol Method as it may pertain to your Troop.
-Our Unit has a Jr. Staff who serve directly under the SPL and they, along with the Patrol Leaders, plan and run our program.
+Our Unit has a Jr. Staff who serves directly under the SPL and they, along with the Patrol Leaders, plan and run our program.
 Well, here it is:

 In 1914, Baden Powell said, The Patrol System, after all, is merely putting your boys into permanent gangs under the leadership of one of their own number, which is their natural organization whether bent on mischief or for amusement.
-But to get first class results from this system you have to give the leader a real free-handed responsibility if you give only partial responsibility, you will get only partial results.
+But to get first-class results from this system you have to give the leader a real free-handed responsibility if you give only partial responsibility, you will get only partial results.

 WHY IS THE TROOP DIVIDED UP INTO PATROLS?

 WHY DO WE HAVE A YOUTH LEADERSHIP STAFF?

 HOW MANY OF YOU TAKE NOTES DURING A SCOUT MEETING?